 HRAs: the better alternative to taxable stipend for health insurance

+Wondering if a health stipend in lieu of health insurance is a good idea?
 Some employers offer a regular, fixed amount of money, or stipend, to their employees to help cover the cost of health insurance.
 While this option is easy from a time and administration perspective, the value of these dollars will be greatly diminished because they are considered taxable income.
 Furthermore, simply writing off the stipend as a business expense will have payroll as well as income tax implications.

 Health stipends aren’t subject to compliance issues that group plans have, and they can be really easy to administer through payroll.
 But they aren’t tax advantaged like an HRA.
 Not only are small businesses required to pay payroll tax on the reimbursements, employees must claim the stipend as income and there isn’t exactly any accountability for whether or not the money is even used for health insurance.

 With HRA coverage, employers can make reimbursements without having to pay payroll taxes and employees don’t have to recognize income tax.
 In addition, reimbursements made by the company count as a tax deduction.

 For companies that help employees with health insurance by offering a “health stipend” or by “adding to employee salaries”, HRA coverage will typically have a huge tax advantage.

 Sometimes referred to as “401(K)-style” insurance, two recently created HRAs allow an employer to reimburse for medical expenses and/or insurance premiums on a tax-free basis.
 Under this arrangement, employees purchase their own health insurance on the open market and then submit claims to their employer to get reimbursed for the cost of their premium and if allowed, all qualified medical expenses.